 The Company is exposed to interest rate risk by its bank deposits.
-At the same time, the company was exposed until December 2015 to the risk of interest rate related to its long and short-term borrowings, of which most have variable rates.
 The Company has not concluded any commitment to diminish the risk.
-For the average exposure of the period, if the interest rates had been by 50 basis points lower/higher, with all the other variables maintained constant, the profit related to the period and equity would have been by RON 2.946.452 lower/higher, (December 2015: RON 2.471.548 lower/higher) as a net result of reducing the interest rate for bank deposits and for floating rate obligations.
+For the average exposure of the period, if the interest rates had been by 50 basis points lower/higher, with all the other variables maintained constant, the profit related to the period and equity would have been by RON 1.042.146 lower/higher, (December 2016: RON 2.946.452 lower/higher) as a net result of reducing the interest rate for bank deposits and for floating rate obligations.